-Students in S4 following N4 Applications of Maths should have already achieved N3 Applications of Maths in S3.
+Students in S4 following N4 Applications of Maths should have already achieved N3 Applications of Maths by the end of S3.

-Students in S4 following N5 Applications of Maths should have already achieved N4 Applications of Maths in S3.
+Students in S4 following N5 Applications of Maths should have already achieved N4 Applications of Maths by the end of S3.

-Students in S4 following N5 Mathematics should have already achieved N4 Mathematics in S3.
+Students in S4 following N5 Mathematics should have already achieved N4 Mathematics by the end of S3.

-We are now very lucky to be able to offer our S4 the opportunity to complete an alternative Mathematical course called Application of Mathematics at National 5 with progression to Higher level in this subject.
+We now offer our S4 the opportunity to complete an alternative Mathematical course called Applications of Mathematics at National 5 with progression to Higher level in this subject.

 An Application of Mathematics course is more meaningful for some of our young people and focuses on skills that are required for life.
-This course both at National 3, 4, 5 and Higher explores the applications of mathematical techniques and skills in everyday situations, including financial matters, statistics and measurement.
-The skills, knowledge and understanding in the course also support learning in other curriculum areas, such as technology, health and wellbeing, science and social studies.
+This course, at National 3, 4, 5 and Higher levels, explores the applications of mathematical techniques and skills in everyday situations, including financial matters, statistics and measurement.
+The skills, knowledge and understanding in this course also supports learning in other curricular areas, such as Technology, Health and Wellbeing, Science and Social Studies.

-S3 pupils who find algebra and trigonometry challenging are encouraged to follow the Applications of Maths route.
+S3 pupils who find algebra and trigonometry challenging are encouraged to follow the Applications of Mathematics route.

 Once the student achieves an A or B pass at National 5 Applications of Maths in S4, they can then progress to Higher Applications of Mathematics or opt for a lateral pathway to study National 5 Mathematics with future progression to Higher Mathematics in S6 if desired.